aspose-pdf/Aspose.PDF-Documentation/php-java/parsing/extract-text-from-stamps/_index.md

 ## Extract Text from Stamp Annotations

-Aspose.PDF for Java lets you extract text from stamp annotations.
+Aspose.PDF for PHP via Java lets you extract text from stamp annotations.
 In order to extract text from Stamp Annotations in a PDF, the following steps can be used.

 1. Load the PDF document
 1. Get the desired page of the document